tylerneylon/math/randnn/randnn.md

 ![
 The network from [@fig:fig17] shown at a number of different scales.
 The top-left image shows the square $[-40, 40]^2$ in the $x,y-$plane.
-Each subsequent image, read left-to-right, top-to-bottom, is at about twice the detail (so the second images shows the square $[-20, 20]^2$).
+Each subsequent image, read left to right, top to bottom, is at about twice the detail (so the second images shows the square $[-20, 20]^2$).
 The center of each image is the point $(0, 0).$ ](images/fig18@2x.png){#fig:fig18}